fieldtrip/website/tutorial/epilepsy.md

 This tutorial describes how to perform a source localization on epilepsy data using a kurtosis beamformer method implemented in FieldTrip.
 The tutorial assumes that the reader is already experienced with epilepsy data, and understands the basics of MEG, but is perhaps not familiar with FieldTrip or its capabilities.
 The tutorial does not attempt to fully explain the intrepretation of the results, which requires clinical expertise and further knowledge of the case histories.

-The tutorial covers data for 3 patients, all shared via our [FTP server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/epilepsy).
+The tutorial covers data for 3 patients, all shared via our [download server](https://download.fieldtriptoolbox.org/tutorial/epilepsy/).
 The provided datasets have varying degrees of clinical complexity.
 The more complex cases are, of course, the ones most likely to be referred for MEG recordings prior to consideration for surgery.

 For one of the patients, case 3, we provide a detailed line-by-line breakdown of the MATLAB code required to analyze the data.
 We outline the steps in obtaining the beamformer outputs, from anatomical coregistration right through to plotting source images.
 We note an important extra step that is required in computing the beamformer for data collected on an Neuromag/Elekta/MEGIN system compared to a CTF system.
 We also describe how to output the source images into NiFTI format for viewing in other software such as [MRIcro](https://www.mccauslandcenter.sc.edu/crnl/tools), and how to output source timeseries as a file which can be examined clinically alongside the original data in [AnyWave](http://meg.univ-amu.fr/wiki/AnyWave) data viewing software.